JupiterOne/playwright-aws-lambda/README.md

 # playwright-aws-lambda

-Support for PlayWright running on AWS Lambda and Google Cloud Functions.
+Support for Playwright running on AWS Lambda and Google Cloud Functions.

-NOTE: Currently only Chromium is supported.
+**NOTE**: Currently only Chromium is supported.

 ## Install